Barefoot in Bad Sobernheim

 by Ulrike Robinson

 There are a ton of positive side effects associated with walking barefoot.
 Walking on different types of surfaces forces your feet to take on a natural position to support your weight.
-The Barfusspfad in Bad Sobernheim is a sole-ful adventure: you walk on different surfaces and cross small streams and rivers, so it’s best to wear shorts and bring a towel.
+The Barfusspfad in Bad Sobernheim is a sole-ful adventure: you will walk on different surfaces and cross small streams and rivers, so it’s best to wear shorts and bring a towel.
 You can rent a locker for your belongings or carry a backpack along the path.

 You begin the path by walking across smooth river stones followed by bark mulch.
 Expect to get a little dirty, with ankle or knee-deep in mud (depending on your height and weight) at one point, which is a lot of fun for kids and adults alike!
 Don’t worry, there is a foot washing station at the entrance/exit of the path so everyone will be clean before the drive home.

 Plan about an hour and a half for your trek along the 3.5 km (2 miles) circular path.
 Open from May 1st to October 3rd from 9 a.m. to 8 p.m.
 Unfortunately, dogs are not allowed, but with good reason – we’re all barefoot after all!
-Cost is Euro 3.00 for adults and 1.50 for kids and teens.
-The Barfusspad in Bad Sobernheim is about 15 to 20 minutes from Bad Kreuznach and about an hour and a half from Kaiserslautern.

 Check out the English website for the Bassfusspfad here.